top of page

 J. F. Kennedy

-“VOICES From Migrations” is a project co-funded by the European Union that gives voice to the untold stories of migrants.
-Mariagrazia Bognolo - formerly Mariagrazia Alzetta - moved from Italy to Belgium in the 1970s.
-This is her story.
+"VOICES From Migrations" is a project co-funded by the European Union exploring untold migration stories.
+Lindita Lazy moved from Albania to Greece in 1996.
+This is her story:

-“VOICES From Migrations” is a project co-funded by the European Union that gives voice to the untold stories of migrants.
-Guido Bognolo moved from Italy to Belgium in the 1970s.
-This is his story.
+"VOICES From Migrations" is a project co-funded by the European Union exploring untold migration stories.
+Ammar is 26 years old and moved from Latakia, Syria, to Thessaloniki in 2017.
+He is currently living in Glasgow, Ireland.
+This is his story:

 YOUR STORY, YOUR VOICE!